NREL/Solar-for-Industry-Process-Heat/load_shape_process.md

 and electrical heating units are much less common for most industries than combustion heating units.
 Therefore, the EPRI data may not adequately reflect process heating operations.

+# Misc.
+Thoughts
+* EPRI load shapes are averages across many facilities that may have different operating schedules.
+For instance, an industry load curve may indicate the operation of a second shift but at a lower load than the first shift.
+This may represent the effect of averaging the load of facilities with and without second shifts.
+* Are fixed loads a key differentiator between electrical and heat loads?
+I.e., what are boiler and process heating loads when a facility is not operating?
+## Assumptions
+* Assume during nonoperating hours **boilers** are run at 25% of peak load to avoid on/off cycling problems (e.g., [this](https://www.babcock.com/resources/learning-center/boiler-cycling-considerations) and [this discussion of turndown](http://cleaverbrooks.com/reference-center/boiler-basics/number-of-boilers.html))
+* Assume during nonoperating hours **process heating equipment** is run at 20% of peak load.
+There is likely more variation in turndown ratio for process heating equipment than boilers (e.g., [this](https://content.greenheck.com/public/DAMProd/Original/10001/481038PVFHPVG_iom.pdf))